Jerzas/Oblazowa-Cave-Paleo-Landscape/README.md

 # Paleolandscape of the Obłazowa Cave Archaeological Site – 360° Panoramas
 360° interactive panoramas of palaeolandscapes in the central Western Carpathians near the Obłazowa Cave archaeological site, located at the southern foot of Obłazowa Rock in the Białka River gorge in the Podhale region, Poland.

-Beside the present-day drone made panorama, the repository shows virtual landscapes which were generated using Terragen 4.7 (Planetside Software).
-They are based on an analysis of empirical geomorphological, palaeoenvironmental and archaeological data and represent selected time slices from MIS 3 to the Late Glacial.
+Besides the present-day drone panorama, the repository includes virtual landscapes generated using Terragen 4.7 (Planetside Software).
+These reconstructions are based on empirical geomorphological, palaeoenvironmental and archaeological data and represent selected time slices between MIS 3 and the Late Glacial.

-Key landscape components such as the snow line and extent of Tatra Mountain glaciers, the evolution of the Białka River valley, and the development of regional vegetation cover are reconstructed using available empirical datasets and published palaeoenvironmental evidence.
+Key landscape components such as the snow line (ELA) and extent of Tatra Mountain glaciers, the evolution of the Białka River valley, and the development of regional vegetation cover are reconstructed using available empirical datasets and published palaeoenvironmental evidence.
 The resulting visualisations represent the most plausible landscape reconstruction for the Obłazowa region during the Late Pleistocene.
 These data constitute supplementary material for the book chapter:
 Zasadni, J. and Kłapyta, P., 2026.
 Photorealistic 3D reconstruction of the Late Pleistocene landscape surrounding Obłazowa Cave using integrated paleoenvironmental evidence.